Moreh, India

 Moreh (Meitei pronunciation: /mō-rey/ (Note: Meitei language (officially known as Manipuri language) is the official language of Manipur.
-Other regional languages of different places in Manipur may either be predominantly spoken or not in their respective places but "Meitei" is always officially used.)) is a border town located on the India–Myanmar border in Tengnoupal district of the Indian state of Manipur.
+Other regional languages of different places in Manipur may either be predominantly spoken or not in their respective places but "Meitei" is always officially used.)) is a border town located on the India–Myanmar border in Tengnoupal district of the Indian state of Manipur at the entrance of the Kabaw Valley.
 As a rapidly developing international trade point with the integrated customs and international immigration checkpoint, Moreh plays an important role in India's Look East Policy, trade and commerce under ASEAN–India Free Trade Area, India-Myanmar relationship, India–Myanmar–Thailand road connectivity, and Trans-Asian Railway connectivity.

 Tamu in Myanmar, just across the Menal river from Moreh, is connected to Moreh via two roads: The Indo-Myanmar Friendship Bridge and a newer Moreh ICP Bridge which connects the Moreh Integrated Check Post (Moreh ICP).
 Tamu in Myanmar connects Moreh in India to Kalewa-Yagyi-Mandalay in Myanmar and Mae Sot in Thailand through the India–Myanmar–Thailand Trilateral Highway.

 Name

-According to the Hill Tribal Council of Manipur, the original name of the town was "Mollenphai", with "Mollen" as the short form.
+According to the Hill Tribal Council of Moreh, the original name of the town was "Mollenphai", with "Mollen" as the short form.
 The 19th century British documents spelt the name as "Moray" and "Moreh".